0ww0/careerbook/README.md

  - Will global components can be accessible by all pages.
  - Compile .pug inside .vuejs file.
  - Compile .scss inside .vuejs file.

-### Github
-- All Task, Branch, Comment need to be legible.
-- Every task need to open a new issue.
-- Create a new branch based on the issue.
-- Each branch need to be approve before merging.